ted-tanner/entries-backend/Readme.md

 ### Client

-* Currency may be specified on each budget
+* Currency should be specified on each budget
+* The client needs to be prepared for a category to be deleted.
+Budgets will still have a reference to the deleted categories.
 * Make invites/requests separate from regular notifications (like a separate section of the notifications view on the client).
 Then, pull notifications but also pull invites.
 * Premium user status is only verified client-side
 * Premium usership should have teirs: perhaps $2.99/month unlocks the number of budget entries while $3.99/month unlocks number of entires *and* budget sharing